umbrellio/ezclient/README.md

 automatically retry the request on any `HTTP::ConnectionError` exception in this case which may possibly result in two requests received by a server (see https://github.com/httprb/http/issues/459).

+Also please keep in mind that EzClient keeps data in current Thread for each instance of itself if you are using persistent connections, so you should avoid creating lots of persistent clients, ideally you should have just one such client per process.

 ## Callbacks and retrying

 You can provide `on_complete`, `on_error` and `on_retry` callbacks like this: